Camera

 GetPartsObscuringTarget

-This function returns an array of BaseParts that are obscuring the lines of sight between camera's Camera.CFrame and the castPoints.
+This method returns an array of BaseParts that are obscuring the lines of sight between the camera's Camera.CFrame and Vector3 positions in the castPoints array.
+Any Instances included in the ignoreList array will be ignored, along with their descendants.

 local ignoreList = {}